Structure member alignment; unions

-By default, members in a structure (a structure is a variable of an user-defined type) are placed (in memory) in the order they are defined.
+Structure members are placed in memory in the order they are defined.
 In the following example, offset of a is 0, offset of b is 4 (because size of a is 4), and size of structure is 8.

 You can explicitly specify offsets of some members.
 It allows you to define unions (structures with overlapped members of different types) and structures with nonstandard member alignment.
 The member declaration must be preceded by the offset (integer number) in square brackets.
 Example: